Meet the Blogger

 Ready for HF Adventure

-Behold the jazzy setup of my Centre-Fed Dipole Antenna as the bullet pins are connected.
-A patch cable offers a sneak peek into the SO239 connector, primed for action.
-The vivid blue and red wires, each measuring around 11 meters and 6 inches, are poised for the 20-Meter HF band.
+Check out my jazzy Centre-Fed Dipole Antenna setup with connected bullet pins.
+A patch cable offers a sneak peek into the SO239 connector, ready for action.
+The white plastic anchors with black bands will soon fasten the antenna wires with nylon ropes, extending into the sky and embracing the world of radio waves.
+Interestingly, the plastic anchors come from an old bathroom cistern!
+The vivid blue and red wires, each around 11 meters and 6 inches, are ready for the 20-Meter HF band.
 Get ready for a symphony of signals and connections that traverse the globe.

 Assembling the Support System